Undergraduate Degree Programs

 The undergraduate certificate in Clinical Healthcare Management will benefit any currently enrolled University of Kentucky student interested in obtaining clinical management and leadership skills necessary for a management position in healthcare as well as practicing professionals such as Nurses, Physicians, Dentists, and others that would like to enhance their management skills in the health care field.

-Undergraduate Certificate in Research in Human Health Sciences
+Certificate in Undergraduate Research in Human Health Sciences

-The Certificate in Research in Human Health Sciences provides any UK undergraduate student with the opportunity to gain advanced knowledge in interdisciplinary clinical and translational research in the human health sciences fields.
+The Certificate in Undergraduate Research in Human Health Sciences provides any UK undergraduate student with the opportunity to gain advanced knowledge in interdisciplinary clinical and translational research in the human health sciences fields.

 Certificate in Nutrition For Human Performance